ellakoa/postcard-poem/content/posts/captured-in-a-frame.md

   nature embraces; the quiet is a balm.

-  ​Gentle mists languidly drift, and in the golden hour, they gradually lift.
+  ​Gentle mists languidly drift, and in the golden hour, they magically lift.

   ​Colour saturates with the sun, the day develops its daily hum.